quire-io/guide/_docs/sidebar-01-my-tasks.md

 - You cannot reorder other member's My Tasks list.

-Check out the [blog post](https://quire.io/blog/p/Quire-my-tasks-guides-and-tips.html) to learn more on what you can do with My Tasks.
+Learn more about what you can do with My Tasks in our [blog post](https://quire.io/blog/p/Quire-my-tasks-guides-and-tips.html).
 {: .notice}